adamalobousi/MiniAssembler/README.md

-# TinyAssembler
+# MiniAssembler

-TinyAssembler is a small command-line assembler that converts a simplified assembly language into binary machine code.
+MiniAssembler is a small command-line assembler that converts a simplified assembly language into binary machine code.
 This project is written in C and uses standard libraries for file I/O and command-line argument parsing.

 ---